IBM/data-prep-kit/kind/README.md

 - [lsof](https://www.ionos.com/digitalguide/server/configuration/linux-lsof/) usually it is part of Linux or MacOS distribution.
 - Container agent such as [Docker](https://www.docker.com/) or [Podman](https://podman-desktop.io/)

-> **NOTE**: Additionally, ensure that nothing is running on port 8080, which is used by the Kind cluster ingress.
+> **NOTE**: Additionally, ensure that nothing is running on port 8080 and 8090, which is used by the Kind cluster ingress.

 If you do not want to upload the testing data into the local Minio, and reduce memory footprint, please set:
 ```bash